akinwilson/babl/README.md

 ## Usage

+### Local deployment

-To prop up all services; the fine-tuning of the models, model serving and webserver application, run
+To prop up all services; the fine-tuning of the models, model serving and webserver application, `cd` into the `app/` directory and run

 ```
 docker-compose -f docker-compose.yaml